Hannah-RS/planetesimal-magnetic-history/README.md

 If there are any issues or bugs in the code please raise an [issue](https://github.com/Hannah-RS/learning-model/issues)

 ## References
-Sanderson et. al. 2024a "Unlocking planetesimal magnetic field histories: a refined, versatile model for thermal evolution and dynamo generation", in prep.
+Sanderson et. al. 2024a "Unlocking planetesimal magnetic field histories: a refined, versatile model for thermal evolution and dynamo generation", [https://arxiv.org/abs/2407.12721](https://arxiv.org/abs/2407.12721), submitted to Icarus

-Sanderson et. al. 2024b "Early and elongated epochs of planetesimal dynamo generation", in prep.
+Sanderson et. al. 2024b "Early and elongated epochs of planetesimal dynamo generation", [https://arxiv.org/abs/2405.05147](https://arxiv.org/abs/2405.05147), submitted to Earth and Planetary Science Letters